Robert-van-Engelen/Forth500/manual.md

     name name-max name-len @ DUP 0 EDIT DROP name-len ! ↲

+See also the example [strings](#strings) for an improved implementation of string buffers that hold the maximum and actual string lengths.

 The following words move and copy characters in and between string buffers:

 | word     | stack effect                   | comment